 4. After completing the application and the “Missing Items” list at the end of the application is empty, you will see a submit button.
 You must click this button to finalize your application.
 After clicking Submit, you will receive an email to confirm that you have successfully submitted your grant application.

-If you have any questions about the information asked for in the application or the CACFP afterschool meals program in general, please contact Lindsey Barnett, Out-of-School programs director at email@example.com or call 501-399-9999.
+If you have any questions about the information asked for in the application or the CACFP afterschool meals program in general, please contact our Out-of-School team at firstname.lastname@example.org or call 501-399-9999.